ckeditor/ckeditor5/docs/getting-started/integrations/quick-start.md

 {@snippet installation/integrations/framework-integration}

-# Installing CKEditor&nbsp;5 using npm or ZIP
+# Installing Vanilla JS CKEditor&nbsp;5 using npm or ZIP

 CKEditor&nbsp;5 is a powerful, rich text editor you can embed in your web application.
 This guide will show you the fastest way to use it with npm or a ZIP package.